So Gone: Critical reception

-Chart performance
+Commercial performance

-"So Gone" was one of Monica's biggest commercial successes in years, debuting at number 66 and reaching number 10 on the U.S. Billboard Hot 100, becoming her 8th and last top ten hit.
-The song's relatively high peak position on the Hot 100 contrasted with the chart performance of most of the singer's previous singles released between 1999 and 2003, some of which had failed to chart on the Hot 100 or even its Bubbling Under chart.
-It, however, became Monica's tenth domestical top 10 hit of her career and her first top 10 single since "Angel of Mine" in early 1999.
-"So Gone" stayed in the top forty for twenty weeks and was ranked thirty-ninth on the Hot 100 2003 year-end charts.
+"So Gone" was one of Monica's most commercially successful singles in several years.
+The song debuted at number 66 on the US Billboard Hot 100 and peaked at number 10, becoming her eighth top-ten entry on the chart.
+Its comparatively strong performance contrasted with that of many of her singles released between 1999 and 2003, several of which failed to chart on the Hot 100 or its Bubbling Under extension.
+"So Gone" also marked Monica’s tenth top-ten hit on the US domestic charts overall and her first top-ten single since "Angel of Mine" in early 1999.
+The track remained in the Hot 100's top forty for twenty weeks and was ranked number 39 on the chart's 2003 year-end list.

 The song also spent five consecutive weeks at number one on Billboards component Hot R&B/Hip-Hop Singles & Tracks chart, becoming Monica's first chart topper since 1998's "The First Night" and sixth number-one hit in total.
 It was ranked fourth on the Hot R&B/Hip-Hop Singles 2003 year-end chart behind 50 Cent's "In da Club", R. Kelly's "Ignition (Remix)" and Aaliyah's "Miss You".
 The "Scum frog Club Mix" of the song also spent one week on top of the Hot Dance Club Play chart.
-Outside North America, "So Gone" received a limited vinyl (12") release only, and as a result achieved minor success in non-U.S. markets.
-While it still reached a moderately successful number 17 on the Canadian chart, it peaked at number 82 on the UK Singles Chart.
+Outside North America, "So Gone" received only a limited 12-inch vinyl release, which contributed to its modest performance in international markets.
+The song peaked at number 17 on the Canadian Singles Chart and reached number 82 on the UK Singles Chart.
+In 2024, it earned a Gold certification from Recorded Music NZ (RMNZ).